Helen Wills Neuroscience Institute: Research centers

 The Helen Wills Neuroscience Institute currently houses four research centers each with a unique focus on elucidating the functions of the brain.

 Brain Imaging Center

-The Henry H. "Sam" Wheeler Jr. Brain Imaging Center (BIC) is led by Jack Gallant and Chunlei Liu.
-This facility houses one of the most powerful (and the most powerful at the time of its installation) human research functional Magnetic Resonance Imaging (fMRI) system in the United States.
-The 3 tesla magnet provides an opportunity for research collaboration in functional neuroimaging among diverse fields.
-Data are analyzed at the Judy & John Webb Neuroimaging Computational Facility also housed on the Berkeley campus.
+The Henry H. "Sam" Wheeler Jr. Brain Imaging Center (BIC) headed by Jack Gallant and Chunlei Liu houses one of the most powerful human research functional Magnetic Resonance Imaging (fMRI) systems in the United States.
+The 3 tesla magnet allows for research collaboration in functional neuroimaging among diverse fields.
+Data are analyzed at the Judy & John Webb Neuroimaging Computational Facility, also on the Berkeley campus.

 Redwood Center for Theoretical Neuroscience

 The Redwood Center for Theoretical Neuroscience became a part of the HWNI on July 1, 2005 after the dissolution of the nonprofit scientific research facility, the Redwood Neuroscience Institute (RNI), once housed in Menlo Park, California.
 The RNI was established by Jeff Hawkins in August, 2002.
 Many of the researchers from the RNI joined the University as faculty or staff, and the institute was renamed the Redwood Center for Theoretical Neuroscience.
 Through the use of various electro- and magnetophysiological techniques, this group hopes to discover an underlying biological mathematics model of memory and cognition.